jakesankey/JSTest/README.md

-JSTest - JS Unit Test Framework
+JSTest - In-Browser JS Unit Test Framework
 ===============================

 JSTest has been completely rewritten in CoffeeScript.
 The framework has also been simplified with a new syntax and is now providing only the essential operations.